rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 /home/rockstar
 ```

-Use a relative path to reference a file or directory, or use the `cd` command to move to another directory, You must know its location in the file tree.
+To use a relative path to reference a file or directory, or use the `cd` command to move to another directory, you must know its location in the file tree.

 Depending on the type of shell and the different parameters of its configuration file, the terminal prompt (also known as the command prompt) will display the absolute or relative path of the current directory.

 ### `cd` command

-The `cd` (Change Directory) command allows you to change the current directory, in other words, to move through the tree.
+The `cd` (Change Directory) command allows you to change the current directory -- in other words, to move through the tree.

 ```bash
 $ cd /tmp